 pip install pyttsx3

-Text-To-Speech using Pyttsx3 in Python
+Text to Speech using Pyttsx3 in Python

 import pyttsx3